DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/ERA5/README.md

 Always double check  timestamp of fluxes variables, since they might need to be aligned to 00:00:00 to avoid issue with xarray.

+## Conversion to zarr

+A `nc2zarr` configuration file is avalable in the `scripts` subdirectory.
+Please refer to the AQUA documentation for instructions.

 ---------
-Last updated by Paolo Davini, CNR, Sep 2025
+Last updated by
+- Paolo Davini, CNR, Sep 2025
+- Jost von Hardenberg, PoliTO, Oct 2025